ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 ### 6.2 View Master Data for Each Table
 ### 6.3 Manage Master Data [**[↑]**](#table-of-content)
 #### 6.3.1 Manage Document Type (Create, Update, Activate, Deactivate)
+**Create Document Type**

+Using MOSIP, Zonal Admin will create the document type for his/her zone by providing the document type and document specification.
+The system validates the provided data and the privileges of Zonal Admin.
+On successful validation, the system allows the Zonal Admin to create the document type.

+Procedure to create document type follows:

+1. Zonal Admin will provide the following required details for the new document type:
+ * Document Code
+ * Document  Name
+ * Language Code
+ * Active (Boolean)
+ * Created by
+ * Created Date and Time
+2. Zonal Admin creates the document type by providing all the required information related to the document type.
+Machines uniqueness will be maintained through machine’s serial number.

+Zonal Admin will register the document types  by importing CSV/XLS.

 #### 6.3.2 Manage Document Category to Document Mapping (Create, Update, Activate, Deactivate) [**[↑]**](#table-of-content)
 #### 6.3.3 Manage Location Data (Create, Update, Activate, Deactivate)
 #### 6.3.4 Manage Blacklisted Words (Create, Update, Activate, Deactivate)